-The Donald W. Reynolds Cancer Support House provides cost-free, ongoing support for patients to actively fighting cancer.
+The Donald W. Reynolds Cancer Support House provides cost-free, ongoing support for patients fighting cancer.
 The House is a haven where patients join others to accomplish a shared goal–survivorship.

 The Reynolds Cancer Support House is the largest free-standing cancer support facility in the country.
 Located away from a sterile hospital or clinical setting, the Support House provides individuals a comfortable and inviting place of recovery and hope.
 Our mission is to provide cost-free, non-medical support programs and services to cancer patients and caregivers, and to provide educational programs to the community in support of early detection of cancer.